bigbadcon/bbc-11ty/src/exhibitor-information.md

 ### Cost

 $300 plus a donation of 10% of your proceeds to the Big Bad Con Scholarship Fund or another charity of your choice.
 Our scholarship fund helps folks at the intersection of marginalized identities attend the con.

-### Vendor Application

-If you have interest in vending at Big Bad Con, please email [info@bigbadcon.com](mailto:info@bigbadcon.com) with the following information:

-* Company Name
-* Company Website
-* Contact Name
-* Email
-* Phone
-* Product or service you provide
-* Charity you will support